programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 [^9]: Andrew Hartman, “Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.

 [^10]: K. Viswanath and Pamela Arora, “Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.

-[^11]: A virtual environment in Python is a self-contained directory that contains a specific version of Python and a set of libraries.
-It allows you to manage dependencies for different projects separately, ensuring that changes in one project do not affect others.
-This is especially useful for maintaining consistent development environments and avoiding conflicts between package versions.

-[^12]: An additional option is [ArcGIS](https://www.arcgis.com/index.html).

-[^13]: If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
-At the time of writing, other options that can be used to host dynamic web applications (instead of static sites) include [PythonAnywhere](https://www.pythonanywhere.com/), [Dash Enterprise](https://dash.plotly.com/dash-enterprise), [Heroku](https://devcenter.heroku.com/), [Amazon Web Services](https://aws.amazon.com/), and [Google App Engine](https://cloud.google.com/appengine).
-If you want to host your own server, or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

-[^14]: If you wonder how to download the data for RQ2, I have provided [the script here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py).
-The key step is to retry a query if there is an error returned by the server.
-This is probably due to the restriction that Chronicling America sets on how many requests in a given period can be sent to the server for downloads.
-No matter what your data demand is, always follow the rule set by the server and respect other users.